-A home must maintain all heating and cooling equipment so that it is in good working (3)
+A home must maintain all heating and cooling equipment so that it is in good working

-(4)A home will provide fresh air and control odors by either mechanical or natural ventilation.
+(4) ventilation.
 If a home uses a window for ventilation, it will have a screen.
 If a door is used for fresh air ventilation, it must have a screen door.

-Water coming from a faucet will be below 110 degrees (Fahrenheit).
-A home will install (5)a tempering valve ahead of all domestic water-heater piping.
+Water coming from a faucet will be below 110 degrees Fahrenheit.
+A home will install a (5)tempering valve ahead of all domestic water-heater piping.

-All food preparation areas, sinks, washrooms, laundries and bathrooms will have hot and (6) cold running water under pressure.
+All food preparation areas, sinks, washrooms, laundries and bathrooms will have hot and (6)cold running water under pressure.

-D. LIGHTING, LIGHTING FIXTURES AND ELECTRICAL:
+LIGHTING, LIGHTING FIXTURES AND ELECTRICAL: D.